-People often say, “It takes money to make money.”
-However, it takes patient money to make long-lasting wealth.
-While it certainly hasn’t been easy in recent years, investors who were patient during the credit meltdown and didn’t deviate from their long-term strategies reaped the most financial benefits.
+If it takes money to make money, then it takes patience to build wealth for retirement.
+While it certainly hasn’t been easy in recent years, investors who were patient during the credit meltdown and didn’t deviate from their long-term strategies are reaping financial benefits.

-Of course, the path to record-high retirement balances is not exactly unspoiled.
-Investors have endured back-to-back financial bubbles, dismal employment conditions, and unprecedented actions by the Federal Reserve that are still in process to aid the weakest economic recovery in modern history.
-Nonetheless, the most-hated stock rally in history accounted for 77 percent of the 401(k) balance increase over the past year, while 23 percent was due to employee and employer contributions.
+The path to record retirement balances is not unblemished.
+Investors have endured back-to-back financial bubbles, dismal employment conditions, and unprecedented actions by the Federal Reserve and other central banks that are still ongoing in order to aid the weakest economic recovery in modern history.
+Nonetheless, retirement savers are focusing on their futures.
+The average 401(k) contribution at Fidelity grew 4% to $9,670 last year, while the average savings rate climbed to its best level since 2011.